msaari/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.9.1 =
+* WP.org plugin repo didn't like 3.5.9 for some reason, hoping to have better luck with this.

 = 3.5.9 =
 * Improved the way highlighting handles HTML tags, especially when highlighting on post pages.